 Home Owner Grant Program Information

 You may be eligible to reduce your residential property tax with the Home Owner Grant.
 This program is governed and managed by the BC Ministry of Finance.

 The grant amount is first applied to the school taxes levied on your principal residence, and then to your municipal taxes.

 After you've reviewed the criteria and if you are eligible claim your Home Owner Grant online before the Property Tax due date.

 Types of Grants

 There are 4 different types of Home Owner Grants.
-See the Province's website for details on the types of grants (all links open in new windows):
+See the Province's website for details on the types of grants:

 - Basic Home Owner Grant for all residents - if eligible, you can reduce your property tax by up to $570.